 CHEATING: Honesty and integrity are very important characteristics of any business person.
 Failure to perform within the bounds of accepted ethical standards is sufficient grounds for your discontinuance in this course with a grade of F and could lead to expulsion from the University.
 Failure to abide by the university's rules regarding academic dishonesty will not be tolerated in this course.
-University policy regarding this matter is a part of the UNT Code of Student Conduct and Discipline and can be found in the UNT Policy Manual, Vol. III, No. 18.1.11, and in the Student
+University policy regarding this matter is a part of the UNT Code of Student Conduct and Discipline and can be found in the UNT Policy Manual, Vol. III, No. 18.1.11, and in the Student Handbook.

-Handbook.
 The university's recently revised academic integrity policy can be found at http://vpaa.unt.edu/academic-integrity.htm.

 DROPPING THE CLASS: University policy relative to dropping the class will be followed.
-February 26 is the last date you can drop with an automatic grade of W. After this date, you must have the instructor's approval in order to receive drop the course with a grade of W. You should consult with your academic advisor prior to the above dates if you are considering dropping this course.
+February 26, 2016: Last day to drop a course or withdraw from the semester with a grade of W for courses that the student is not passing.
+After this date, a grade of WF may be recorded.
+April 5, 2016: Last day for a student to drop a course with consent of the instructor.
+You should consult with your academic advisor prior to the above dates if you are considering dropping this course.